NCSLI-MII/measurand-flask-app/README.md

 ```
 /tmp/miiflask/miiflask.db
 ```
+* First set the flask environment to development, then create the database using the script.
 ```
+export FLASK_ENV=development
 python dbinit.py -p builder.json -d
 ```
 * Update database path in flask [config](./miiflask/flask/config.py) if changed in builder.json.